-5 tips for effectively managing distributed teams you probably haven’t thought about
+5 lesser-known tips for effectively managing distributed teams

 We’ve written previously about tactics to help businesses quickly pivot to operate online and the benefits of working remotely.
 But as more and more businesses are harnessing the advantage of distributed teams, it seems like the right time to take a step back and evaluate your progress.